-The Executive Director, Amanda

-Gillespie, is not entitled to

-Directors' fees or any other

-form of remuneration from the

-Company for her services.
-Amanda

-Gillespie is the Group Executive of

-Perpetual Limited, Perpetual Asset

-Management, Australia and a Director

-of the Manager.
-Her remuneration

-is governed by the remuneration

-policy of Perpetual Limited, the parent

-company of the Manager.
+The Executive Director, Amanda Gillespie, is not entitled to Directors' fees or any other form of remuneration from the Company for her services.
+Amanda Gillespie is the Chief Executive of Perpetual Asset Management, Australia, a business division of Perpetual Limited (ASX:PPT).
+Amanda is also a Director of the Manager, Perpetual Investment Management Limited.
+Her remuneration is governed by the remuneration policy of Perpetual Limited, the parent company of the Manager.

-1.4 COMPANY SECRETARY
+1.4 COMPANY SECRETARIES

-The Board has access to the services and advice of the Company Secretary, The Company Secretary is directly accountable to the Board through the Chairman and is responsible to the Board for governance matters and all matters to do with the proper functioning of the Board.
-All Directors have access to the advice and services of the Company Secretary, whose appointment and removal is a matter for decision by the Board.
+The Board has access to the services and advice of the Company Secretaries.
+The Company Secretaries are directly accountable to the Board through the Chairman and are responsible to the Board for governance matters and all matters to do with the proper functioning of the Board.
+All Directors have access to the advice and services of the Company Secretaries, whose appointments and removal are a matter for decision by the Board.

-The role of the Company Secretary is to:
+The role of the Company Secretaries is to:

-- advise the Board and its committees on governance matters; - coordinate all Board business including: - preparing agendas; - coordinating the timely completion and dispatch of Board and committee papers;

-- ensuring the business at Board and committee meetings is accurately captured in the minutes; - lodge communications and filings with the ASX; - monitor compliance with Board and committee policies and procedures; and - establish and implement programs for the induction and professional development of Directors.
+- advise the Board and its committees on governance matters; - coordinate all Board business including: - preparing agendas; - coordinating the timely completion and dispatch of Board and committee papers; - ensuring the business at Board and committee meetings is accurately captured in the minutes; - lodge communications and filings with the ASX; - monitor compliance with Board and committee policy and procedures; and - establish and implement programs for the induction and professional development of Directors.

-Details of the experience and qualifications of the Company Secretary are set out in the Directors' Report contained in the Annual Report.
+Details of the experience and qualifications of the Company Secretaries are set out in the Directors' Report contained in the Annual Report.